So… your visitor visa got refused. Now what?

 Let’s be honest.
 Getting that refusal letter stings.
 You’ve planned, maybe spent weeks collecting documents, and in just a few words the officer says: “Application refused.”

 It feels like the door slammed shut.
 But here’s the good news: a refusal isn’t the end of the story.
-At K7 Immigration, we’ve built the Recovery Plan—a structured, step-by-step way to figure out why your visa was denied and, more importantly, how to fix it.
+At K7 Immigration, we’ve built what we call the Recovery Plan 2026 — a structured, step-by-step way to figure out why your visa was denied and, more importantly, how to fix it.

 Think of it less like guesswork, and more like detective work.
 Let’s walk through it.